angelleye/divi-paypal/readme.txt

 = Usage =

-1. Open/Edit any page that has Divi Page Builder.
+1. Open/Edit any page that uses the Divi Page Builder.
-2. At any Layout Click Insert module.
-You will see list of Divi Modules and Select "PayPal Buttons".
+2. Click to add a new module to any section of your page / post, and you will find a PayPal Button module
 3. Configure your settings accordingly.

 = Updating =